 Q: How do fireworks work?

 A: The basic ingredient of fireworks is black powder – also known as gunpowder.
 However, the creation of a fireworks display is truly an art form, one that has been perfected by some families for generations.
 The “paints” used by a craftsman of a pyrotechnic device are the different chemicals added during production.
 These chemicals provide the dazzling array of colors and visual effects on the canvas of a night sky, as well as the sounds (reports) that accompany the burst.
 The manufacturer carefully selects the chemicals to be used and determines the order in which they are packed into the casing in an effort to create a specific visual effect.
 Once the materials are packed into the casing, a fuse is affixed so that the device can be safely ignited.
 Although all of the colors and effects of a fireworks display are spectacular, the hallmark of a truly fine show are deep blue or dazzling white bursts – the marks of an expert pyrotechnician.

 We hope these fireworks FAQ and answers have been helpful.
 For more information on fireworks, come to a Mean Gene Fireworks location near you.
-We have 11 locations in the Vancouver area.
-Come see our wide selection and incredible pricing!
+We have multiple firework stand locations in the Vancouver Washington area Come see our wide selection and incredible pricing!